 Another example is delivering content based on important dates.
-Baskin-Robbins does this with their "Birthday Club" program, celebrating birthdays with coupons for free scoops of ice cream—apparently with great success
+Baskin-Robbins does this with their "Birthday Club" program, celebrating birthdays with coupons for free scoops of ice cream—

 .
 JetBlue also sends special flight offers to customers based on their birthdates: "Treat yourself to a flight and get $50 off."